CapitainFoxy/RegisterSystem-Plugin/README.md

 The **RegisterSystem** plugin is a simple registration and login system for Minecraft servers using the Bukkit API.
 This plugin allows players to register with a username and password, and log in using those credentials.
 Player data is stored securely in an SQLite database within the server files.

-## Features

-- Players can register with a username and password using the `/register` command.
-- Players can log in with their credentials using the `/login` command.
-- Data is stored in a local SQLite database (`users.db`), ensuring persistence across server restarts.
-- Simple and lightweight, making it easy to set up on any Bukkit-based server.

 ## Requirements